copperwater/xNetHack/doc/xnh-changelog-9.0.md

 - The xNetHack "garden" themed room is removed (but the vanilla "garden" themed room fill is still present).
 - Grappling hooks can no longer generate as plastic or glass.
+- Glass weapons as well as armor are subject to the 3-stages-of-cracking system, instead of randomly shattering.
+Like armor, a glass weapon taking a light impact has a 10% chance of cracking (unless it's tempered).

 ### Interface changes